ferrilab/ferrilab/pointdexter/README.md

 best (and also likely only) example of how Pointdexter is meant to be used as an implementation detail of other libraries.

-Pointdexter is a long name.
-Its prelude aliases the crate to `ptxr`.
+Pointdexter is a long name, so the package is called `ptxr`.
 If you feel very confident, you can alias it to `ptr` and completely shadow the core module.

 ```rust
 use ptxr::*;